sylvercis/hipay-docs/hipay-enterprise-sdk-js_2/1-home.md

 # HiPay Enterprise JavaScript SDK for tokenization (Direct Post)

-The HiPay Enterprise JavaScript SDK for tokenization allows you to tokenize credit or debit cards using the HiPay Enterprise payment platform, directly from the web browser.
+The HiPay Enterprise JavaScript SDK for tokenization allows you to tokenize credit or debit cards using the HiPay Enterprise payment platform, directly from your web browser.
 It enables you to offer a unified payment workflow to your customers while remaining PCI compliant.

 # Security principle